esamuelson/stl2minecraft/README.md

 Open Minecraft and Execute Function (FIXME: Add directions to run a function in minecraft)

 It may be handy to use the move_all_points function to adjust the location (typically Y to be above ground).

+You need to install numpy-stl
+pip install numpy-stl